putaojuice/tp/docs/UserGuide.md

 ### Feature 1
 #### Add Task - Adds a task: `addt`

 Adds a task to the task list.
 There will be no restriction on duplicate tasks.
+The deadline must follow the date format specified and the deadline cannot be earlier than today's date or invalid date (e.g.31/02/2022).

 Format: `addt d/DESCRIPTION [t/DEADLINE (dd/mm/yyyy)]`